Denis Villeneuve: Planned projects

-Villeneuve is also attached to direct a historical drama about Cleopatra for Sony Pictures (based on the biography by Stacy Schiff) and an adaptation of Arthur C. Clarke's science fiction novel Rendezvous with Rama for Alcon Entertainment.
+Villeneuve is attached to direct a historical drama about Cleopatra for Sony Pictures (based on the biography by Stacy Schiff) and an adaptation of Arthur C. Clarke's science fiction novel Rendezvous with Rama for Alcon Entertainment.
 He has also confirmed a secret project is in the works, on which he said, "...I cannot talk about right now, but that needs to see the light of day quite quickly.
 So it would be a good idea to do something in between projects, before tackling Dune Messiah and Cleopatra.
 All these projects are still being written, so we'll see where they go, but I have no control over that."

 In April 2024, it was reported that Villeneuve was in talks to potentially reunite with Legendary Pictures and direct a film adaptation of the Annie Jacobsen non-fiction book Nuclear War: A Scenario.

 Amazon MGM Studios announced in June 2025 that the company had selected Villeneuve to direct the 26th James Bond film, with an expected release date in 2028.
 Villeneuve released a statement, "I grew up watching James Bond films with my father, ever since Dr. No with Sean Connery.
 I'm a die-hard Bond fan.
 To me, he’s sacred territory.
 I intend to honor the tradition and open the path for many new missions to come."
 Villeneuve had previously been offered to direct No Time to Die (2021), but declined in favor of directing Dune.